 Another interesting way to pick a unique name for a baby boy born in 2020 is to check out our list of Leap Year Baby Names, since 2020 is a leap year!

 It’s the perfect way to give a special name with a meaning that most other kids won’t have!

-Other things to keep in mind when deciding on using unique or rare names for boys
+Things to keep in mind when deciding on using unique or rare names for boys

 Choosing a name for your son is one of the most decisions you’ll have to make as his parent.
 When choosing an uncommon name, keep in mind that some names are uncommon for a reason (in other words, you may want to steer clear).

 Consider all of your naming options, but don’t be hasty!
 Your son will eventually become old enough to understand his name’s origins, and will use it his entire life.